danielrdehaan/ReaMOD/README.md

 - macOS Gatekeeper: if macOS blocks the dylib, open System Settings → Privacy & Security and “Allow Anyway”, then restart REAPER.
 If needed:
     `xattr -dr com.apple.quarantine "REAPER/UserPlugins/reaper_ReaMOD_Plugin.dylib"`
 - Architecture: use 64-bit REAPER with 64-bit FMOD (Windows x64; macOS universal is supported).
-- Debug FMOD libs (libfmodL.*, fmodL.*) are for development; end users should use the non-L variants.